OscarLundberg/kontak-ts/README.md

 - The communication between kontakt and node happens via disk, open for ideas and PRs changing this

-- Some functions or constants may be broken or missing, if you find something in particular feel free to open an issue
+- Certain functions or constants may be broken or missing, if you find something in particular feel free to open an issue